sophiariley/dreamscape/README.md

 To run all available tests, run "npm test" in the terminal.
 This will execute all tests.

-Tests are located in the tests directory.
+All tests are located in the tests directory.

 ## Testing Technology